Lucasbolt/printf/README.md

-this repo contains documentation for the printf projects
+ALX Practice for pribtf project